On July 29, 2016, Donald Trump addressed a rally in Denver, Colorado:

 Though the press has been slow to respond, political apathy to foreign interference no longer remains.
 A grassroots call for a recount and audit to rule out foreign interference, later embraced by Green Party candidate Jill Stein, emerged online soon after the election.
 A small group of Democratic and Republican representatives began repeatedly demanding a congressional investigation.

-On November 16, the director of the National Security Agency that the election had been hacked.
-On December 9, President Obama a “full review” of evidence, which both representatives and citizens have asked to be declassified.
-On December 12, the CIA’s Morrell Russian interference to “the political equivalent of 9/11,” while the Clinton campaign backed a call for an intelligence briefing before the Electoral College votes on December 19.
-On December 14, top US intelligence officials declared that there was nearly that Putin himself was involved in the election hack.
+On November 16, the director of the National Security Agency proclaimed that the election had been hacked.
+On December 9, President Obama ordered a “full review” of evidence, which both representatives and citizens have asked to be declassified.
+On December 12, the CIA’s Morrell compared Russian interference to “the political equivalent of 9/11,” while the Clinton campaign backed a call for an intelligence briefing before the Electoral College votes on December 19.
+On December 14, top US intelligence officials declared that there was nearly incontrovertible evidence that Putin himself was involved in the election hack.

 These people should be worried